MoonPoet/xaprb-src/content/talks/lisa17-quantifying-scalability-universal-scalability-law/index.md

 It analyzes what happens to customers when systems get busy.

-It's difficult to apply in “the real world” of capacity & ops.
+It’s difficult to apply in “the real world” of capacity & ops.

 ---
 # The Hockey Stick Curve

-The "hockey stick" queueing curve is hard to use in practice.
-And the sharpness of the "knee" is very nonlinear and hard for humans to intuit.
+The “hockey stick” queueing curve is hard to use in practice.
+And the sharpness of the “knee” is very nonlinear and hard for humans to intuit.

 ![Hockey Stick](hockey.svg)